Food & Drinks

 inthe refrigerator for 20-30 minutes.
 The chocolate will be set and your chocolate Valentines day pretzels are ready to serve!

 Need a fun weekend activity?
 How about throwing a wine tasting party?
-It’s so much fun and obviously contains lots of….Wine-ing!!!
+It’s so much fun and obviously the only approved kind of “Wine-ing!”

-We began by inviting 4 friends…totaling (8 people..4 couples!) and had each couple bring a bottle of wine wrapped inside a paper bag, Each bag was then given to 1 person (the sommelier) for the evening and the fun began!!
+We began by inviting 8 people, and had each pair bring a bottle of wine wrapped inside a paper bag, Each bag was then given to 1 person (the sommelier) for the evening and the fun began!!

 What you need…